Pan-EU program by Amazon: Everything important about shipping in the EU!

 With the Pan-EU shipping, Amazon allows goods to be shipped and stored within the European Union under more favorable FBA delivery conditions.
-This shipping method is an extension of the traditional FBA program.
+The shipping method is an extension of the traditional FBA program.
 But what does it really mean to ship via Pan-EU?
 To use the pan-European shipping offered by Amazon, you must pay VAT to the respective country by registering for tax purposes in the country of storage.
 What should you pay attention to, and when is it actually worth using the service?

 What is Pan-EU?

-First, a brief insight into the definition: What is the pan-European shipping from Amazon?
+First, a brief insight into the definition: What is the pan-European shipping by Amazon?
 Pan-EU means selling, shipping, distributing, and storing in Amazon’s logistics centers across Europe beyond national borders.
 For example, the storage of items of a product can take place in both Germany and France.
-This allows Amazon, and consequently you as an online retailer, to save high storage and shipping costs when orders come in from various European marketplaces.
+This allows Amazon, and consequently you as an online seller, to save high storage and shipping costs when orders come in from various European marketplaces.

 In order for the calculation to work, the items are distributed among the respective European warehouses according to a sales forecast.
 Where the most sales occur, more is stored.
 For example, if your customer is located in Chemnitz and your goods are stored at the German-Czech border, Amazon will ship from that warehouse.
 This results in lower costs, and the customer receives their order significantly faster – which is one of Amazon’s most important service conditions.